Google

 The Impact of Science on Society

-Karl Marx was astute in his observation that technologies upset class relations.
-But he lived too early to formulate the idea in specifically genetic terms.
-Technology dampens the threat of excessive inbreeding in the elite lines by creating novel profitable enterprises and thereby economically elevating the genes of successful entrepreneurs and their investors.
-Some genetic drift at the interface of the elite gene pool and that of high-ranking commoners is bound to occur spontaneously.
-But technologies expand the opportunities for this mixing by creating a class of nouveau riche from which the elite circles can draw recruits.
-This economic elevation creates an opportunity for lower class genes to climb socially, because it buys access to the Ivy League schools and other institutions where old bloodlines review applicants to the upper ranks.
-The country clubs, philanthropic societies, and private schools serve as a conduit up through which genes of the newly rich can percolate.
-The Skull and Bones secret society at Yale University, for example, apparently serves this vetting function.
-By placing new means of production into the hands of lower classes, technology facilitates marrying up.
+Although Karl Marx observed that technologies upset class relations, he did not formulate the observation in genetic terms.
+Technology does dampen the threat of excessive inbreeding in elite lines by creating profitable enterprises.
+It thereby economically elevates the genes of successful entrepreneurs and their investors.
+Some genetic drift at the interface of the elite gene pool and that of these high-ranking commoners is bound to occur.
+Technologies facilitate this mixing by creating a class of nouveau riche from which the elite circles can draw recruits.

 "Almost everywhere in America, the metropolitan upper classes have in common, more or less, race, religion, and nativity.
 Even if they are not of long family descent, they are uniformly of longer American origin than the underlying population.
 There are, of course, exceptions, some of them important exceptions.
 In various cities, Italian and Jewish and Irish Catholic families—having become wealthy and powerful—have risen high in status.
 But however important, these are still exceptions: the model of the upper social classes is still 'pure' by race, by ethnic group, by national extraction.
 In each city, they tend to be Protestant; moreover Protestants of class-church denominations, Episcopalian mainly, or Unitarian, or Presbyterian."